Shamsul Anuar Nasarah

-Shamsul Anuar bin Nasarah (Jawi: شمس الأنوار بن نصرة; born 1 June 1967) is a Malaysian politician who has served as the Deputy Minister of Home Affairs in the Pakatan Harapan (PH) administration under Prime Minister Anwar Ibrahim and Minister Saifuddin Nasution Ismail since December 2022 and the Member of Parliament (MP) for Lenggong since March 2008.
+Shamsul Anuar bin Nasarah (Jawi: شمس الأنوار بن نصرة; born 1 June 1967) is a Malaysian politician who has served as the Deputy Minister of Home Affairs in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Saifuddin Nasution Ismail since December 2022 and the Member of Parliament (MP) for Lenggong since March 2008.
 He served as the Minister of Energy and Natural Resources in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin from March 2020 to his resignation in August 2021.
 He is a member of the United Malays National Organisation (UMNO) party in the Barisan Nasional (BN) coalition.
 He has also served as President of the Malaysian Youth Council.
-His appointment as a deputy minister in December 2022 is a demotion as he was previously appointed as a minister in March 2020.
-This has rarely happened in the Malaysian politics.
+He was also the Strategic and Communications Director of BN.
+His appointment as a deputy minister in December 2023 is rare in Malaysian politics since he was a former federal minister in the Muhyiddin cabinet back in March 2020.
+This has rarely happened in Malaysian politics.
+He is one of the three deputy ministers who were previously a federal minister alongside M. Kulasegaran and Noraini Ahmad.